fuwaneko/node-protobuf/README.md

 **Protobuf.Serialize(object, schema)**

 Serializes plain object with accordance to protocol schema (i.e. message described in you protocol description file).
 Returns Node.js Buffer.
+Throws an exception if schema does not exist.

 ### Parse